wjbright/wjbright/README.md

 ### Hi there 👋💥

 Welcome to my page! 😎
 I'm the guy you go to to get things done.
-I typically build MVPs with 3 days 😬
+I typically build MVPs within 3 days 😬

 - 🔭 I’m currently working on tools that bring efficiency in the logistics space through haulr.ng
 - 🌱 I’m currently learning how to balance my life more 😂